 City Signs is a great book to share with four and five year olds, particularly youngsters who are anxious to read.
 City Signs is a series of photographs that each include at least one word.
 The word is shown in context so young “readers” can use their detective skills to make an educated guess about the word.
 Some of the words are unmistakable: ambulance, ice cream, life guard, horses.
 Other words are somewhat trickier: litter and supermarket could be mistaken for garbage or grocery store.

-For children who are desperate for reading success, looking for environmental print and encouraging them to read “EXIT,” “PUSH,” “BUS STOP” and “LIFEGUARD” can be a real confidence builder.
+For children who are desperate for reading success, looking for words in the world and encouraging them to read “EXIT,” “PUSH,” “BUS STOP” and “LIFEGUARD” can be a real confidence builder.

 When you go out with your child, take a camera with you.
 Take pictures of environmental print.
 When you get home, help your child to make a book to read.
 You can be sure he will be excited to show off his ‘new words’ to Grandma or Grandpa.

-Food packaging and pictures from advertisements are more great sources of environmental print.
+Food packaging and pictures from advertisements are more great sources of words to read.
 Work with your child to put together a collage or scrapbook to read and enjoy.

 Our free Environmental Print printables for young children

-There are some fabulous environmental print resources online, here are some of our favourites
+There are some fabulous resources online, here are some of our favourites

 Read Write Think – From Stop Signs to the Golden Arches: Environmental Print

 We invite you to follow Storytime Standouts’ Environmental Print Board on Pinterest